-Entry of rim diameter and rim width is via the key pad, whereby the relative function key is held pressed while the wheel is rotated to change the desired value.
-On releasing the key the chosen input is stored.
+Entry of rim diameter and distance between left correction plane and machine is by means of an integrated gauge arm or also via the key pad.
+In the latter case the relative function key is held pressed while the wheel is rotated to choose the desired inputs and enter them by releasing the function key.